1. Students are expected to obey all local, state, and federal laws governing the possession, use, and distribution of alcohol.

 Damages to facilities resulting from these activities will result in charges to either the individual or the community.

-Part of the obligation of community living is to help safeguard the living environment for everyone.
+Part of the obligation of community living is to help safeguard the living environment.
 Students are reminded that they share in the responsibility for the security of their rooms and the buildings in which they live.
-Students are encouraged to keep their rooms/apartments locked at all times and also to report individuals who appear to be tampering with locks, damaging facilities, harassing students, or behaving suspiciously.
+Students are strongly encouraged to keep their rooms/apartments locked at all times and also to report individuals who appear to be tampering with locks, damaging facilities, harassing students, or behaving suspiciously.
 Students are advised to be particularly security-minded at times of check-in, holiday breaks, check-out, or when fewer residents are in the residential facilities.

 1. Giving one’s personal keys or ID card to another person.